SuleimanFarah/sunpy/GSoC-2019-Denis-Perepukhov.md

 communicate with mentors and community, find information related to the project, realise the structure of the project.
 I'll be honest: I won't have much time before the GSoC because of sessie.

 ### During GSoC:
-2.1.
-Explore new areas related to the project, create a model.
+Explore new areas related to the project, create a model;
-2.2.
-Code code sleep repeat
+Code (code sleep repeat);
-2.3.
-Test and debug.
+Test and debug;

 ### After GSoC:
 I plan to continue contributing to the space open source projects and develop skills in space area.